-Materials the city of Clearwater will provide: Rain paint, a wire bristle brush, and three pre-made stencils designed by Zulu Painter of St. Petersburg (designs below).
+The city of Clearwater will provide all the supplies you need for the project including rain paint, a wire bristle brush, painter's tape, and three pre-made stencils (designs will vary).

 Here are the steps to installing rain art in your own neighborhood:

-- When selecting locations for your rain art, look for concrete (not asphalt) that is clean, without cracks and in an area with good foot traffic.
+2. When selecting locations for your rain art, look for concrete (not asphalt) that is clean, without cracks and in an area with good foot traffic.
+We welcome your rain art on public sidewalks but if you plan to paint any private property, get permission from the owner first.
 Remember, if a tree or awning is above the sidewalk you’re painting, your artwork may not be visible in the rain.
-Note: Rain art should not be installed on or near corners or curb ramps as it poses a safety concern.
-We welcome your rain art on public sidewalks but if you plan to paint any private property, get permission from the owner first.
+Rain art should not be installed on or near corners or curb ramps as it poses a safety concern.

-The cleaner the surface of the sidewalk, the longer your design will last and the more vivid it will appear.
-Be sure to use a brush or broom on the concrete surface before painting it.
+5. The cleaner the surface of the sidewalk, the longer your design will last and the more vivid it will appear.
+Be sure to use a wire bristle brush or broom on the concrete surface before painting it.